maedoc/libtvb/doc/Emscripten.md

 # Javascript

-Because SDDEKit is a C library, it's straighforward to build it as a JavaScript library and embed it in HTML with Emscripten.
+Because libtvb is a C library, it's straighforward to build it as a JavaScript library and embed it in HTML with Emscripten.
 With the benchmark mentioned above as an example, compile it natively,